-- 1. External Contact Matrix Saskatchewan will describe who you need to call this table will provide the details about Lead Agencies. - 2.
-Ensure you also check Canada Federal Regulator(s) for additional information and directions for immediate and subsequent notifications ency Roles and Responsibilities [ ouring emer gencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports NOTIFY MER ACTIVATE EF REMEDIATE SUBMIT deta in accordance with th RP where required and or, where necessary, re primary regulatory at e requirements of this D take immediate steps to eclaim the affected area eports in the Integrated orective; see oresolve the to the satisf Immediate Telephone Notification by Operator An operator is required to immediately notify MER's Emergency Support line at 1-844-764-3637 on the discovery of any incident listed in Appendix 1 except IRIS Notification by Operator All incidents listed in Appendix 1 must be promptly reported in IRIS not later than five (5) business days after the discovery of the incident.
-1. Refer to the Directive PNG014 Provide representatives the site of the incident, as required.
-Provide consultation . Туре Incident Substance Location for the following types of incidents: to ensure you have the regarding General Field Operations Fire Release or Spill All Naturally Occurring Radioactive Materials (NORMS) All Any fires resulting from the operation of a licensed well, facility, pipeline or flowline.
-Any volumes Contact damage to a flowline or pipeline that does not result in a break or leak; or Any on-lease release of oil, required information and documentation available.
-2. Log in to IRIS and complete the initial incident report emergency response levels, decisions, activities.
-Oil by-products or oily produced sands Any volume released that is not approved under GL97-021 condensate, emulsion or saltwater that is less than 10.0 process.
-Directly alert Blow-out All All Any uncontrolled release of gases or fluid from a well saltwater that is less than 10.0 Detailed Incident Report other provincial Kicks All All Any controlled diversion of gases or fluid from the well to a flare tank. m3 Upon successful submission of the agencies and Pipeline or Flowline Contact Damage All All Any contact damage to a flowline or pipeline On-lease releases or contact damag initial report a countdown responders Operation Break All All Any break to a flowline or pipeline that are exempt from immediate calendar is initiated in IRIS - you ; Leak, malfunction of any equipment or a worker error resulting Oil, salt water, condensate or other product Off Lease On Lease Any volume All releases that are > 2.0 cubic meters (m3) of fluid. telephone notification still require ER notification using IRIS. must complete the subsequent detailed incident report within 90 days to avoid penalty: in the escape or Gas Containing H2S All Any volume at any concentration.
-Determine the Ministry's Field Office 1.
-Refer to the Directive , release of a substance Natural Gas All Any volumes where: 1. the released volume exceeds 30 000 m3; 2. the release is within a road or railway right-of-way; or 3. the release is within 150 metres of any dwelling. responsible for the area where the incident has occurred; you will be prompted for this information when PNG014 to ensure you have the required information and documentation available.
-Horizontal Directional Drilling (Pipeline/Flowline Installation) Release, Spill or Frac- Out Drilling Fluid All Any volume you call the Emergency Support Line.
-Refer to the Corporate ERP Forms section "MER Details for Immediate Log in to IRIS and complete the detailed incident report process.
-Drilling / Fracturing Release or Spill Drilling wastes All Any volume released that is not approved under GL99-01 Telephone Notification by Operator" Reclamation Report Operation Fracturing Wastes All Any volume released that is not approved under GL2000-01 for further details on what to report.
-When the initial incident Well or Facility Operation Break, leak, malfunction of any Oil, salt water, condensate, oil & gas On-lease All volumes ≥2.0 m3 or 2000 liters requires reporting but only volumes ≥10.0 m3 or 10000 liters require notification notification indicated that a reclamation report is required, equipment or intentional / waste, emulsion or product Off-lease Any volume you must submit the report within six months of completing the unintentional action resulting in an escape or release Refined Chemical On-lease All volumes ≥0.5 m3 or 500 liters remediation of the incident.
-1. Refer to the Directive Escape or Release Gas Containing H2S All Any volumes where: 1.
-The concentration of H2S exceeds 0.1 % or 1000 ppm or 1.0 mole PNG014 to ensure you have the required information and documentation available.
-2. Log in to IRIS and complete the reclamation report
+- 1. NOTIFY MER in accordance with the requirements of this Directive; see below table for list of reportable incidents Source: Directive PNG014 - 2.
+ACTIVATE ERP where required and take immediate steps to resolve the incident; - REMEDIATE or, where necessary, reclaim the affected area to the satisfaction of ER officials; 3. - SUBMIT detailed information and reports in the Integrated Resource Information System (IRIS) on the incident and the actions taken to resolve the matter.
+4.

+Туре Incident Substance Location Description General Field Fire All All Any fires resulting from the operation of a licensed well, facility, pipeline or flowline Operations Release or Spill Naturally Occurring Radioactive Materials (NORMS) All Any volumes Oil by-products or oily produced sands All Any volume released that is not approved under GL97-02 1 Blow-out All All Any uncontrolled release of gases or fluid from a well Kicks All All Any controlled diversion of gases or fluid from the well to a flare tank.
+Pipeline or Flowline Contact Damage All All Any contact damage to a flowline or pipeline Operation Break All All Any break to a flowline or pipeline Leak, malfunction of Oil, salt water, Off Lease Any volume any equipment or a worker error resulting condensate or other product On Lease All releases that are > 2.0 cubic meters (m 3 ) of fluid. in the escape or Gas Containing H2S All Any volume at any concentration. release of a substance Natural Gas All Any volumes where: 1. the released volume exceeds 30 000 m 3 ; the release is within a road or railway right-of-way; or the release is within 150 metres of any dwelling.
+Horizontal Directional Drilling (Pipeline/Flowline Installation) Release, Spill or Frac- Out Drilling Fluid All Any volume Drilling / Fracturing Release or Spill Drilling wastes All Any volume released that is not approved under GL99-01 2 Operation Fracturing Wastes All Any volume released that is not approved under GL2000-01 3 Well or Facility Operation Break, leak, malfunction of any Oil, salt water, condensate, oil & gas On-lease All volumes ≥2.0 m 3 or 2000 liters requires reporting but only volumes ≥10.0 m 3 or 10000 liters require notification equipment or intentional / waste, emulsion or product Off-lease Any volume unintentional action resulting in an escape or release Refined Chemical On-lease All volumes ≥0.5 m 3 or 500 liters Escape or Release Gas Containing H2S All Any volumes where: The concentration of H2S exceeds 0.1 % or 1000 ppm or 1.0 mole H2S/kilomole from solids, liquids or gas during production or transportation (truck or transmission via pipeline/flowline); or The released volume poses a danger to human health, domestic animals, wildlife or the environment.